Learn how to write a play from an experienced playwright and trained teacher.

 The playwriting courses taught me how to structure my writing for best effect and how to really develop robust and believable characters.
 Once established the characters practically wrote their own lines and the story came to life.

 The tutoring style was relaxed, supportive and really allowed for creativity to flow in an environment which nurtured new ideas without ever making me feel that my ideas were wrong or silly.
 Particularly useful when writing such a far-fetched comedy!

-In the first few weeks of the course, Mike did a lot of exercises to generate ideas and encourage us to get something down on the page without censoring myself.
-To begin with I really did struggle not to cross things out as I wrote!
-We also did a lot of work around structure and “total narrative” and I think this work really paid off when it came to the feedback I received from the 24:7 Theatre festival in Manchester, where they praised the play for having a clear, strong narrative.
+In the first few weeks of the course, Mike did a lot of exercises to generate ideas and encourage us to get something down on the page without censoring ourselves.
+We did a lot of work around structure, and I think this work really paid off when it came to the feedback I received.

-I was absolutely delighted to be chosen as one of the ten writers for the 2014 festival and don’t think I would have made the final cut without Mike’s help.
-Mike was so supportive and generous with his time, giving individual feedback via one to ones outside the weekly classes and writing detailed notes on numerous drafts.
+Mike was so supportive and generous with his time, giving individual feedback via one-to-ones outside the weekly classes and writing detailed notes on numerous drafts.
 It was fantastic (and a bit scary) to have our work read by professional actors and hear their feedback, plus get the audience’s perspective at Development week.

-By doing the course I feel I have become a more skilled and confident playwright!
+I feel I have become a more skilled and confident playwright!”

 WriteForTheStage has been training fledgling and professional playwrights since 2013.
 Don’t forget to follow us on: